 Regardless of whether nasturtiums are planted directly in the garden or in a pot, removing the dead flowers is likely to increase their blooming period (7).

-Keep in mind that, when being taken care well, nasturtium flowers grow very fast and are climbing and thus, they might invade other flowers in your garden.
+Keep in mind that, when being taken care well, nasturtium flowers grow very fast and are climbing and thus, they might invade other plants in your garden.

 Did you know?